• Skip to primary navigation

 You’ve finished an assignment.
 The article is written precisely to brief.
-You’ve edited it, proofread it half a dozen times and sent it off to your editor or client.
-You’ve even included a note saying you really enjoyed the assignment, are happy to make changes and look forward to hearing back.
+You’ve edited the first draft, proofread it half a dozen times and sent it off to your editor or client.
+You’ve even included a note saying you really enjoyed the assignment, are happy to make changes, and look forward to hearing back.

 There are four things you should do after you’ve finished an assignment that will get you paid faster and improve your chances of getting the next one.
 Want to know what they are?
 Read on.